Double Decker Bus Now Touring Downtown

 DOWNTOWN LOS ANGELES — Red double-decker sight-seeing buses are known for being filled with tourists seeking Hollywood stars in their natural habitat (or the occasional busload of locals touring neon lights).
 Now out-of-towners can “ohh and ahh” at Downtown Los Angeles’ new entertainment landmarks, historic buildings and street life.

-Granted, Downtown street life may make for an unusual set of prints to send back to family in Ohio, but the new service makes for a good benchmark point: Starline Tours thinks enough of Downtown to put it on their map.
+Granted, Downtown street life may make for an unusual set of prints to send back to family in Ohio, but the new service makes for a good benchmark point: thinks enough of Downtown to put it on their map.

 Well, close enough anyway.
 The new Starline touring map calls the Los Angeles Theater the “L.A.
 Theater” and lists its address as 808 Chick Hearn Court, where L.A.
 Live is located.
 It also claims that the Disney Concert Hall stop is on Lower Grand Avenue, an odd point for sight-seers.